Libensemble/libensemble/libensemble/tests/scaling_tests/forces/forces_adv/readme.md

 an ensemble object is created and parameters can be read from the `forces.yaml` file.

 ### Running with Balsam

+These instructions refer to the use of Balsam before v0.6.
+This now uses the LegacyBalsam executor in libEnsemble.

+This Balsam does not support multi-site (see balsam_forces directory for multi-site Balsam forces).

 To run with balsam, set `USE_BALSAM = True` in `run_libe_forces.py`.
 You need to have followed the instructions to install `balsam` and set-up/activate a database.